todorivanov/ludus-magnus/README.md

-# ludus-magnus
-Ludus Magnus: Reborn is a browser-based strategy and role-playing game built with React.
-Set in the Roman era, the game blends tycoon-style management with tactical turn-based combat.

 # Ludus Magnus: Reborn

 A modern, open-source gladiator management RPG for the browser.
 Build your ludus, train legendary fighters, and conquer the Roman arena through tactical turn-based combat, deep management, and branching story campaigns.